 Encyclopedia Brown series by Donald J. Sobol

 I grew up on Encyclopedia Brown, purchasing every one that was available in the Scholastic Book Club.
 Short but fun mysteries that enable the reader to match wits with Leroy Brown (also known as Encyclopedia Brown for his immense knowledge).
 Each chapter is a new mystery, with answer and explanations at the back of the book.
 I always tried to wait to figure them out before I checked the answer, but I didn’t always succeed.
-In either case, the mysteries are fun, short, and engaging. [chapter book, ages 8-12]
+In either case, the mysteries are fun, short, and engaging. [middle grade, ages 8 and up]

 Big Nate series by Lincoln Peirce

-Graphic novels or comic books that follow the adventures of Nate Wright , a sixth-grader who’s often in trouble.
-He claims to be a genius, but has the most detentions ever for his school.
-These are fun books for kids who will enjoy the comic book format and the sarcastic tone. [graphic novel, ages 8-12]
+Graphic novels or comic books that follow the adventures of Nate Wright, a sixth-grader who’s often in trouble.
+He claims to be a genius but has the most detentions ever for his school.
+These are fun books for kids who will enjoy the comic book format and the sarcastic tone. [graphic novel, ages 8 and up]

 Charlie Joe Jackson’s Guide to Not Reading by Tom Greenwald

 A fun anti-reading book for kids.
 Charlie Joe Jackson’s aim is to get through life without reading an entire book, but it’s hard to do in middle school.
-Charlie Joe has to take increasingly desperate measures to keep his record intact. [notebook novel, ages 9-12]
+Charlie Joe has to take increasingly desperate measures to keep his record intact. [notebook novel, ages 9 and up]

 The Absolutely True Diary of a Part-Time Indian by Sherman Alexie*